LarsNorlander/dev-diary/swift.md

 ## September 7, 2018

+### 9:08 PM

 Got to finally do some maze solving algorithms.
 I've always watched about them but never really got to learn how they work.
 I was able to implement and understand how depth-first search works.
 It took me a bit to get it but I did.
 Tomorrow, I'll do breadth-first search.

+## September 8, 2018

+### 11:20 AM

+Got to do breadth-first search and the A* algorithm!
+I was amazed at how just changing one data structure was all it took to go from depth-first to breadth-first.
+A* was something I've always heard about (again) but never got to do.
+I have a good idea of how it works, but I'll definitely give it a better look to fully understand it.